Alexandrian war: Siege of Alexandria

 After arrival to Alexandria, Caesar's forces seemed to have been kept there by unfavourable winds.
 With some time available and huge financial demands, he demanded payment of some 10 million denarii of the bribes promised to him during his consulship in 59 BC.
 He also announced that he would arbitrate the succession dispute between Ptolemy XIII and Cleopatra.

 Pothinus, the eunuch serving as regent for Ptolemy XIII, sent secret orders to Achillas to summon his army of some 20,000 men to Alexandria.
 They promptly besieged Caesar in the palace compound.
 After a short truce, Achillas launched an all-out attack.
-In repulsing one of these attacks, some sources say Caesar's men set a fire which spread to and destroyed the Library of Alexandria.
+In repulsing one of these attacks, Caesar's men set a fire which some sources say spread to and destroyed the Library of Alexandria.
 Caesar sent messengers requesting aid, but it would take some time for it to arrive.

 At the start of the siege, the ostensible enemy leaders were present with Caesar in the palace compound.
 Cleopatra smuggled herself into the compound to meet with Caesar, aided by a manservant who rowed her across Alexandria's harbour while hidden in a laundry bag.
 Cassius Dio claims that the queen intentionally seduced Caesar; regardless, the two quickly became lovers and Caesar then declared that Auletes' will required Ptolemy XIII and Cleopatra to be joint rulers.
 After Pothinus was discovered to be communicating with the besiegers, he was executed.
 Arsinoe escaped and joined the Egyptian army, which proclaimed her queen, and then assassinated Achillas to take control of the force.
 Amid rumours of a plot to poison Caesar, he took to drink with his officers.

 The first reinforcements were former Pompeians making their way by sea.
 Caesar's men then fought a series of small naval battles to maintain control of the harbour and the possibility of resupply thereby.
 While suffering a setback in a defeat in the harbour where his men were routed to the sea before drowning by the hundreds, Caesar's forces maintained some control of the harbour.

 In late January or early February 47 BC, a deputation of Alexandrians asked Caesar to let Ptolemy XIII go.
 He did so in the hopes that Ptolemy XIII would call off the besiegers.
 He did not.
 After renewed assaults on Caesar's positions, a relief army from Syria came overland led by Mithridates of Pergamum and aided by 3,000 Jews contributed by High Priest Hyrcanus II and led by Antipater.
 After the relief army stormed Pelusium, the Ptolemies sent most of their forces to contest the crossing of the Nile delta.
 Caesar moved his men by sea to join with the relief army, leading to the Battle of the Nile.